zed-industries/zed/docs/src/linux.md

 This will force zed to fallback to the system `libssl` and `libcrypto` libraries.

-### Editing files requiring root access {#root}
+### Editing files requiring root access

 When you try to edit files that require root access, Zed requires `pkexec` (part of polkit) to handle authentication prompts.
-Without polkit, editing files requiring root access won't work.

 Polkit comes pre-installed with most desktop environments like GNOME and KDE.
 If you're using a minimal system and polkit is not installed, you can install it with: